 If you don't have artwork or need your existing artwork to be redrawn, it's not a problem.
 Sketch out your idea or send us what art file you do have and we'll help you out.
 We will do simple typesetting of your name and message at no charge!
 Remember, artwork should never get in the way of doing a promotion.
 If you can't find art that meets our electronic submittal requirements, we can always create it for a small fee.
 Once we create your art, you won't have this charge again.
 An e-Proof will be provided for you to review.

 Many of our decoration methods allow for the opportunity to closely match the imprint color to a specific requirement.
 Customers who require specific color matching must request this in writing and provide us with the Pantone PMS color.
 PMS stands for Pantone Matching System ®.
 We have an online pantone color chart that you can use to compare colors relative to themselves.
 Be aware that all monitors are different and the color you see on the screen will surely be different when viewed in person.
 Where PMS matching is available, there may be an additional charge per color for this service as inks need to be carefully blended to achieve a close match to your color.
 Please note that PMS color matches are not generally possible for digital printing or 4 color process printing.
 The color mode in your artwork must be set up as CMYK or the digital printing software will convert the color in your artwork to CMYK and try to match it as close as possible.
 There is no guarantee of a color match since the conversion from other color modes (PMS or RGB) to CMYK will often result in a very different color.
 It is best that you do the color conversion of your images to CMYK.
 If your project is being digitally printed and you require a PMS match, we highly urge you to request a test print / pre-production sample made first.
-This process requires us to print a sample and then adjust the cmyk values in your artwork to the PMS color of your choice.
+This process requires us to print a sample and then adjust the CMYK values in your artwork to the PMS color of your choice.
 Sometimes this will take several tries.
-The cost for test prints / pre-production samples vary from product to product.
-We will make every attempt to match your requested color; however, we can not guarantee it.
+The cost for test prints / pre-production samples varies from product to product.
+We will make every attempt to match your requested color; however, we cannot guarantee it.
 Please check that your artwork has been formatted accurately.
-We can not be held responsible for formatting errors in customer supplied artwork.
-If your artwork is to be embroidered, we will select a thread which most closely matches your PMS color and you will have the opportunity to see this choice when you approve your "sew-out."
-Exact color matches can not be guaranteed.
+We cannot be held responsible for formatting errors in customer supplied artwork.
+If your artwork is to be embroidered, we will select a thread which most closely matches your PMS color, and you will have the opportunity to see this choice when you approve your "sew-out."
+Exact color matches cannot be guaranteed.

 When creating your artwork, it's important to understand the difference between design file types and color modes in relation to the type of printing you will be doing, specifically the difference between raster and vector artwork, and CMYK vs. PMS and RGB color modes.
 Some file types are natively raster-based, some are natively vector-based, and some are both.
-The abosolutely best files types for printing are those that are natively vector-based.
-In general, CMYK is used for full color printing and PMS or a choice of standard imprint colors are used for screen or spot (off set) color printing.
+The absolute best file types for printing are those that are natively vector-based.
+In general, CMYK is used for full color printing and PMS or a choice of standard imprint colors are used for screen or spot color printing.
 RGB color mode is never used for printing.
 Please read Important Information About RGB and CMYK.

 What is a VECTOR art file and why is it better that a raster file?

-A vector is a mathamatical representation of some geometrical form.
+A vector is a mathematical representation of some geometrical form.
 If you remember back in math class, your teacher most likely gave you a function and then you had to draw it on an x/y axis.
 This would be a basic example of a vector based graphic.
 Programs such as Adobe Illustrator, InDesign, and Corel Draw are all natively vector-based applications that allow designers to create artwork where the resulting file is a collection of vectors.
 Some examples of vector-based file extensions are .AI, .CDR, .EPS, .PDF, etc.